exporl/apex/documentation/introduction/index.md

 performed without any programming, both for acoustic stimulation, direct electric stimulation via a CI or any combination of devices.

-This manual describes .
+This manual describes APEX.
 The idea behind is that one should be able to set up an experiment without any programming knowledge.
 It is a generic platform with abstract interfaces to the computer monitor, computer input devices such as keyboard, mouse, and touch screen, and output